-Cost share (if any) must be available or accessible at the time of submission of the application, as described below.
-A written assurance (e.g., commitment) must be provided at the time of application submission (see Section IV.C.6., Applicant Commitment File).
+In addition, cost share must be available or accessible at the time of submission of the application, as described below.
+A written assurance (e.g., commitment) must be provided at the time of application submission (see Section IV.C.6., Applicant Tribal Council Resolution or Declaration of Commitment and Cost Sharing File).
 The written assurance (e.g., commitment) is a binding guarantee that funds are available or, with respect to the use of equipment, contributed labor hours, or unrecovered indirect costs, accessible.